-• Establish a common list of restricted substances and a common approach to the evaluation and sharing of data, and the hazard classification.

-As a first step towards complete recognition set up a system where test results carried out in either the EU or Japan to be recognised as carried out in the other region.
+- Establish a common list of the hazard information of substances and a common approach to the evaluation and sharing of data, and the hazard classification. - As a first step towards complete recognition set up a system where test results carried out in either the EU or Japan to be recognised as carried out in the other region.